 The Southern Midlands Council will formally review the Southern Midlands Strategic Plan every four years.

-Once the formal review has been undertaken the Council is required to invite submissions from the public in respect of the plan.
+Once a proposed strategic plan has been prepared, a Council is required to invite submissions from the public in respect of the plan.
 It is also required to consider those submissions before adopting or updating the strategic plan.